 Tony is currently a non-executive director at an NHS Foundation Trust.
 Tony has spent most of his career in the chemical industry, including as director at ICI Chemicals and Polymers Limited and chief executive of ICI Chlorchemicals Business.
 He was also a commissioner at the Criminal Cases Review Commission for 10 years and non-executive director at the Competition Commission.
 Tony was a lay member of the Financial Protection Committee at the Solicitors Regulation Authority, a member of the Discipline Committee at the Institute of Chartered Accountants, chairman of the Animal Health and Veterinary Laboratories Agency and a non-executive director of the Legal Ombudsman.

 Peter is a barrister and currently holds a number of legal and regulatory positions.
-He is deputy chair at the Phone-Paid Services Authority, a deputy chair of the Regulatory Decisions Committee of the FCA and a member of the Financial Reporting Council’s Case Management Committee and Chair of the Behavioural Insights Trustee Company.
-He also sits as a tribunal judge in the General Regulatory and Social Entitlement chambers.
-Peter was lead ombudsman for insurance at the Financial Ombudsman Service until 2010 and has spoken and written extensively on consumer issues.
+He is Deputy Chair of the Regulatory Decisions Committee of the FCA, a member of the Financial Reporting Council’s Case Management Committee and Chair of the Behavioural Insights Trustee Company.
+He also sits as a tribunal judge in the General Regulatory and Social Entitlement jurisdictions.
+Peter was Lead Ombudsman for insurance at the Financial Ombudsman Service until 2010 and has spoken and written extensively on consumer issues.
 Prior to that he held senior management positions in the technology, charity and financial services sectors.
 In addition he is an experienced non-executive director and charity trustee.

 Having practised as a solicitor for much of his career, often as managing partner, David was appointed to the judiciary in the Employment Tribunals in England and Wales where he continued for in excess of 20 years (both full time and part time).
 For the last five years of his judicial career he was President of the Employment Tribunals in England and Wales until he retired in March 2014.
 This role involved chairing hearings, leading the judiciary in the jurisdiction and judicially managing 12 regional employment judges, around 400 employment judges and 1,600 non-legal members.
 He was also the director of national training for the jurisdiction during his judicial career.
 David is currently chair of the Board of Directors of Northampton Partnership Homes, a social housing company, and an assistant commissioner for the Boundary Commission for England.